 Is eyelid surgery a cosmetic procedure?

-Cosmetic eyelid surgery is for patients who wish to get rid of droopy eyelids for aesthetic purposes.
+Cosmetic eyelid surgery in Beverly Hills is for patients who wish to get rid of droopy eyelids for aesthetic purposes.
 The procedure may be a medical necessity, however, if a person’s upper eyelids cause vision challenges.

 Can blepharoplasty erase crow’s feet?